Shaptic/shaptic.github.io/recipes.md

   - Add **sesame oil** and mix well.
   - Garnish with **sesame seeds** if desired.

-**Tip**: if there's a lot of liquid after sautéing the vegetables, drain about half of it so that the final product isn't too soggy.
+**Tip**: if there's a lot of liquid after sautéing the vegetables, drain about half of it so that the final product isn't too soggy. {: .notice--info}

 ## Spanish-Style Egg Muffins ##
 These make a perfect breakfast snack.
 The recipe makes 12, but they taste fantastic reheated.